MarkAdell/my_articles/to_do_lists/README.md

 ### Our brains are unreliable

-#### Limited Memory
+#### Limited memory

 You can barely use your memory to remember today's tasks, and even for that it sometimes fails you and forgets things.
-Then, for instance, how about if you want to keep track of tasks that need to be done in the short/long term?
-This list can grow long and relying on your memory becomes impractical.
+Then, how about if you want to keep track of tasks that need to be done in the short or long term?
+This list can grow long, and relying on your memory becomes impractical.

 By using to-do lists, there is no need to use your memory.